Yeshivah of Flatbush

 The Yeshivah of Flatbush (YOF) is a Modern Orthodox private Jewish day school located in the Midwood section of Brooklyn, New York.
-It educates students from age 2 to age 18 and includes an early childhood center, an elementary school, and a secondary school.
+It educates students from age 2 to age 18 and includes an early childhood center, an elementary school, and a High School.

 History

 The Yeshivah of Flatbush (YOF) was founded in 1927 by Joel Braverman, among others.
-The school, located on East 10th Street in Midwood, Brooklyn (a neighborhood sometimes identified with nearby Flatbush), at first consisted of an early childhood program, an elementary school, and a middle school.
+The school, which at first was located on East 10th Street in Midwood, Brooklyn (a neighborhood sometimes identified with nearby Flatbush), at first consisted of an early childhood program, an elementary school, and a middle school.
 The high school, founded in 1950 to complement the elementary school, was originally housed in an adjoining building.
 In 1962, the high school moved into a new building on nearby Avenue J, and the elementary school expanded into what was formerly the high school building.

 Hebrew

 The school incorporates Hebrew into Judaic Studies to enable its students to achieve fluency in the Hebrew language.